ksu-cs-textbooks/cc410/content/y-milestones/04-gui-basics.md

 date: 2021-02-09T00:53:26-05:00
 ---

+{{% notice warning %}}

+# Not Updated

+This has not been updated for Fall 2021 yet - if you get here and see this, let the instructor know so the updated version gets posted.

+{{% /notice %}}

 This page lists the milestone requirements for **Milestone 4** of the **CC 410 Restaurant Project**.
 Read the requirements carefully and discuss any questions with the instructors or TAs.

 ## Purpose